Funding List - Fiscal Year 2019

 BalletRox, Inc., Boston

 Project: BalletRox Dance!
-Community Dance Program: to provide Boston youth ages 5-18 dance
+Community Dance Program: for a conceptual dance project

 Barrington Stage Company, Inc., Pittsfield

 Project: Playwright Mentoring Project: for an intensive out-of-school activity to use theatre as a

 catalyst to help at-risk youth, ages 13 to 19, learn valuable life skills that can aid them in developing positive self-images.

 Berklee College of Music, Inc., Boston

 Project: Berklee City Music-High School Academy (HSA): for an intensive program for youth

 (grades 9-12) to develop musicianship by learning advanced skills, technique, and composition.